moserhof/python_web_crawler/README.md

     - Goal difference
     - Total points earned

-I have included lots of code comments in all the files invovled with this project to help with understanding what the heck is going on.
-To run this yourself, fork the repo and call the Python script via your command line to see the magic unfold 🪄
+There are code comments galore, this helps when debugging or adding new functionality.
+To run this yourself, fork the repo and call the Python script via your command line to see the magic unfold --> The crawler captures an accurate snapshot of the BPL Rankings and crafts its own HTML document that renders a semantically sharp, polished table of standings 🪄

 `$ python3 script.py`